mpenning/ciscoconfparse2/README.md

 ### Another ciscoconfparse2 example

-Assume you have this IOS-XR bgp configuration
+Assume you have this IOS-XR bgp configuration:

 ```none
 router bgp 65534